Maybe we don’t need to stop eating meat to save the environment

 Speaking at the Fast Company Innovation Festival this week, Barber stressed that the problem isn’t necessarily how much meat we’re eating, but the fact that we eat so much meat from cows that are fed with soy and grain.
 “If you have a cow and put it on a grass-fed diet, you have a delicious burger, [and you also] cut down on carbon emission.”

 Barber, along with Sweetgreen’s cofounder Nic Jammet, are on a mission to change the way people think about producing and eating healthy food.
-The pair have teamed up to put Robin’s Koginut squash on Sweetgreen’s menu starting November 1, a bronze-colored vegetable that Barber’s company, Row 7, created and bred.
+The pair have teamed up to put Robin’s Koginut squash on Sweetgreen’s menu starting November 1, a bronze-colored vegetable that breeder Michael Mazourek–who is also the cofounder of Barber’s company Row 7–created and bred.
 As Fast Company‘s Adele Peters previously reported, Row 7 selectively breeds vegetables “to prioritize flavor along with yield, storability, and disease resistance–making them easier to grow organically.”
-The inspiration came from an off-the-cuff conversation that Barber had with breeder Michael Mazourek around creating butternut squash that tastes good.
+The inspiration came from an off-the-cuff conversation that Barber had with Mazourek around creating butternut squash that tastes good.

 Making healthy foods craveable

-Nic’s ultimate mission, he told the audience, “is to connect people with real food . . .
+Jammet’s ultimate mission, he told the audience, “is to connect people with real food . . .
 I knew we needed to look at how food was grown, how it was talked about.
 We’ve been very inspired by a lot of the work that Dan has been doing.
 Rethinking the whole supply chain to how something is grown, [and] breeding seeds and vegetables for flavor.
 We want to make food just as craveable as processed food.
 That comes down to the flavor.”

 Jammet went on to say that the days of where people feel like they need to eat healthy food because they should is over.
 “Ten years ago, it was cool for people to walk down the street with fast food.
-A lot of that is how you talk about food, [and] changes that relationship,” he continued.
+A lot of that is how you talk about food, [and] that changes that relationship,” he continued.
 His goal is to create the same hype and excitement around a new vegetable the way that Adidas and Nike create hype and excitement around their shoes– by doing a “squash drop.”

-Jammet and Barber believe that the key to changing people’s eating habits is not necessarily to send the message that they shouldn’t stop eating certain things, but to give them alternatives that are healthier, tastier, and better for the environment.
+Jammet and Barber believe that the key to changing people’s eating habits is not necessarily to send the message that they should stop eating certain things, but to give them alternatives that are healthier, tastier, and better for the environment.
 Barber believes that the key is in making healthy food taste delicious–something he says genetic modification has failed to do.
 He gave the examples of whole grains that are typically bred for animal consumption.
 “Let’s take these soil supporting grains and actually breed them to taste good.”

 Both believe that agricultural subsidies and production costs are two of the biggest barriers to scaling and making healthy food accessible in the U.S. Barber told the audience, “It’s a David and Goliath story.
 We subsidize the feed, we subsidize the farm.
 The question for all of us, and I ask this all the time is, How do you fight this?
 I’ll just say that you don’t want to fight that.
 I don’t know if I have the tools of the toolbox to fight that.
 What I do have is the imagination of the cohort of millennials who are excited, hedonistic for the flavor of [good food.]”

-Note: Correction: This article has been updated to clarify that Michael Mazourek is the breeder of the Koginut squash.